 - Improve yourself daily, continue learning, identify what you want to do in your life and go do it.

-- Hopefully you enjoyed university, but move on when it's time and work to create valuable things that generate money so you can enjoy a proper and comfortable life.
+- Hopefully you enjoyed university, but move on when it's time and work to create valuable things that generate money so you can enjoy a proper and comfortable life while contributing to your community and people around the world.

-- Drugs, sex, alcohol, negligence, and lack of self-respect will be rampant among certain people and groups.
+- Drugs, sex, alcohol, negligence, and lack of self-respect can be rampant among certain people and groups.
 Empty Whole does not encourage overindulgence in any of these things.
 We support individuals who want to be smart, sophisticated, fun, attractive, and successful rather than those unconcerned with improving themselves.
+Have fun, but stay focused on improving yourself every day.

 - You will be able to make your own decisions and so you should.
-Do NOT let your decisions be swayed by others because there will be moments where you feel uncomfortable and pressured, be stronger than those moments, get yourself away from the situation, and take care of yourself and your friends - make good decisions for yourself and your future.
+Do NOT let your decisions be swayed by others, because there will be moments where you feel uncomfortable and pressured - be stronger than those moments, get away from the situation, and take care of yourself and your friends - make good decisions for your best future.

 - Find what you love, be the best at what you love, and become your best you.

-Be sure to share the article with as many young girls (even guys) as you can.
-We want people to go into college prepared and ready to succeed, you sharing the blog will help others learn what they need to know.
+Be sure to share the article with as many young students as you can.
+We want people to go into college prepared and ready to succeed.
+Your sharing the blog will help others learn what they need to know so they too could be their best.
 Thank you.

 If you have any questions, comments, or tips to share - comment them below.